 http://www.youtube.com/v/TR7axhdXvoEHere's a prototype of the LED panels I built.
 At this point I had switched from I2C to DMX and had to start over on animation code, so the panel doesn't react as much as I'd like it to in this video.

-http://www.youtube.com/v/ICynIESZopcThe owner of tetris sees my efforts and offers me a job.
+http://www.youtube.com/v/ICynIESZopcThe owner of tetris saw my efforts and offers me a job.
 Just like that.
 I was asked to do the biggest stage at the biggest party in the world.
 I didn't let him down either:

 From anywhere in the world.